lucidrains/vit-pytorch/README.md

 Another <a href="https://arxiv.org/abs/2203.15380">Bytedance AI paper</a>, it proposes a depthwise-pointwise self-attention layer that seems largely inspired by mobilenet's depthwise-separable convolution.
 The most interesting aspect is the reuse of the feature map from the depthwise self-attention stage as the values for the pointwise self-attention, as shown in the diagram above.

 I have decided to include only the version of `SepViT` with this specific self-attention layer, as the grouped attention layers are not remarkable nor novel, and the authors were not clear on how they treated the window tokens for the group self-attention layer.
+Besides, it seems like with `DSSA` layer alone, they were able to beat Swin.

 ```python
 ```